 How the Transcoder replaces missing video frames

-Streams sent to Wowza Streaming Engine can have missing video frames because frames aren't sent to Wowza Streaming Engine from the video source or frames arrive late or out or order and are dropped.
+Streams sent to Wowza Streaming Engine can appear to be missing video.
+This can occur when frames aren't sent to Wowza Streaming Engine from the video source or frames arrive late or out of order and are dropped.
 When streams are sent over poor network conditions or over UDP—which is often the case with WebRTC, SRT, and RTSP/RTP—they are more likely to have missing frames.

 If a late frame arrives after the input buffer time and it has already been replaced, Transcoder does not use the late frame in its original place but may buffer it and use it to replace a subsequent frame.
 If a stream drops, Transcoder replaces missing frames with the last successfully decoded frame until the stream reconnects or times out.